AnarB12/Remote-Sensing-Image-Segmentation/README.md

 ## Publication

 The thesis associated with this repository is not published yet.
-Until then, feel free to explore the code and use it as per the license terms.
+But feel free to explore the code and use it as per the license terms.

 ## Usage